Get started with the default DLP policy

 Block access to the content containing the sensitive information, but allow the user to override and share or send if they need to.

-For more information on incident reports or restricting access, see Overview of data loss prevention policies.
+For more information on incident reports or restricting access, see Data loss prevention reference.

 If you want to change these options later, you can edit the default DLP policy at any time - see the next section.